brockcp/BLOCpedia/README.md

-# Blocipedia
+# Brockpedia

-- **Blocipedia** is a wiki site where users can share and collaborate either publicly or privately on educational information.
+- **Brockpedia** is a wiki site where users can share and collaborate either publicly or privately on educational information.

 ### Features: